jmh3434/java-precourse/Precourse Java.md

-The API takes an input, performs a job, and produces a certain ouput
+The API takes an input, performs a job, and produces a certain ouput.
+An API is predictable and consistent!

--   predictable
--   consistent

-We can actually combine APIs!
-This is how we can build things together.
+As developers, we rely heavily on the developer community to allow our code to scale and become more safe and powerful very quickly.
+With this in mind, it's important to know that we can actually **combine APIs**!
+This is how we can build things together as developer community.
+We can plug powerful code into more powerful code.

 ## API Use

- Let's take the example of the [twitter api](https://developer.twitter.com/en/docs/twitter-api/v1)
+Let's take the example of the [twitter api](https://developer.twitter.com/en/docs/twitter-api/v1) .

 What if we wanted to post a status update?

 Check out the [Tweets](https://developer.twitter.com/en/docs/twitter-api/v1/tweets/post-and-engage/overview) section